 Global Map Progress

 Each week, HONEY rewards are minted for contributors to the Hivemapper Network as map progress is made from a blank slate to a complete and up-to-date map of the world.
-The exact amount of global rewards depends on the exact amount of progress.
+The precise amount of global rewards depends on the precise amount of progress.

-HONEY is distributed to the contributors of each region based on their respective contributions towards a region's map progress.
+HONEY rewards are distributed to the contributors of each region based on their respective contributions toward a region’s map progress.

-The 4 billion HONEY excludes HONEY rewards redistributed to contributors through the Net Emissions Model.
+The 4 billion HONEY tokens excludes HONEY rewards that are redistributed to contributors through the Net Emissions Model, as well as special Hivemapper Foundation rewards such as bounties and airdrops.

 Regions are defined geographical areas established by the Hivemapper Network.
 Regional boundaries are the responsibility of the Hivemapper Foundation and subject to change.